 Silence: In a world of 24/7 connectedness, wellness destinations are embracing a dramatic approach to “turning off” the noise: true silence.
 “Silent spas” and new (silent, contemplative) “wellness monasteries” are on the rise.
 And “silent” restaurants, salons, gyms, stores and airports are all being unveiled…

 Art & Creativity Take Center Stage: More art, music, literature and dance (as experienced and “to do”) will be at the center of more wellness experiences.
-Yes, adult coloring books – but well beyond: from classical concerts to painting classes at hotels, wellness retreats, spas and studios.
+Yes, adult colouring books – but well beyond: from classical concerts to painting classes at hotels, wellness retreats, spas and studios.

 Wellness Remakes Beauty: The massive $1 trillion beauty industry is undergoing seismic shifts to meet the needs of a wellness-oriented population, focused on a “beauty comes from within” – rather than the old superficial, topical – model.
 The trend to watch in the new wellness-beauty conversation: the rising science of “neuroaesthetics,” exploring the complex, positive connections between the human brain and beauty.

-The Future is Mental Wellness: Mental wellness will be the biggest future trend, period: from wellness destinations bringing in neuroscientists and psychotherapists – to meditation becoming seriously mainstream, while evolving into new breeds – to apps that track your mental state.
+The Future is Mental Wellness: Mental wellness will be the biggest future trend, period: from wellness destinations bringing in neuroscientists and psychotherapists – to meditation becoming seriously mainstream while evolving into new breeds – to apps that track your mental state.

 Embracing the C-Word: The wellness world is waking up to the needs of a surprisingly underserved population: cancer patients – with new training initiatives and programming that finally provides comfort and positive recovery paths.